GeoscienceAustralia/wagl/docs/source/configuration.rst

 model
   The model run to use; *standard*, *nbar*, or *sbt*.

-combined
+separate
-  A *boolean* to indicate whether MODTRAN evaluations for a single point should be combined together in a single process.
+  A *boolean* to indicate whether MODTRAN evaluations for a single point should be issued as separate tasks, or combined together in a single process.

 [CalculateCoefficients]